mavusotee/mavusotee/README.md

 ### Projects

+#CURRENTLY ALL PROJECTS ARE TO BE VIEWED ON DESKTOP

 I love to dive into various projects, ranging from practical applications to whimsical experiments.
 Here are some highlights:
 THIS IS MY PORTFOLIO WEBSITE: (https://www.mavusothokozani.com/) MORE TO COME!!!